Your Body Speaks Before You Do

 Your Body Is Carrying History

-Slowing Down Changes Everything
+Slowing Down Changes What People Receive

 ronniecanty.com_You Are Always Communicating